benjyongzh/where-atm-sg/README.md

 - Paginate to top 5 or 10 relevant results
 - Loading animations for buttons and lists
 - Display error messages
+- option and API for using current location vs static searched location

 ## Problem